 Provide valuable and relevant content at specific intervals—like between sessions, after discharge, and when patients fall off the schedule.

-And you don’t even have to be the one creating the content—although you certainly could.
-That’s because the very best PRM software allows you to build emails based on already-written content you find online.
+The very best PRM software allows you to build emails based on already-written content you find online—although you have the option to do it yourself.
 In fact, the software will actually pull in text snippets from blog content of your choosing, so you can create uber-relevant templates for specific injuries, demographics, and patient characteristics.
-For example, if you find an article that says runners may be more likely to experience plantar fasciitis if they “don’t allow enough time between workouts for proper muscle recovery,” you can use it as the foundation of an email to send to current patients you’ve flagged as runners, thereby providing relevant, value-added content that could be instrumental in helping them prevent a future injury.
+For example, if you find an article that promotes physical therapy for heel pain, you can use it as the foundation of an email to send to current patients you’ve flagged as runners who are possibly at risk for plantar fasciitis.
+And in doing so, you’ll be providing relevant, value-added content that could be instrumental in helping them prevent a future injury.

-You could even use this type of content as fodder to restart a conversation with patients who have discharged—or fallen off the schedule—to get them to return.
+You could even use this type of content as fodder to restart a conversation with patients who have been discharged—or fallen off the schedule—to get them to return prior to an upcoming event or maybe for a new issue.
 Because the very best PRM software integrates with your EMR, you can create a rule that triggers the system to send an email to patients a certain number of days after discharge—or to should-be-active patients who haven’t visited your practice in a certain number of days.
 In addition to providing valuable targeted content, you can send updates about your clinic and any additional wellness services you’re offering.
 This can help entice past patients to return to your practice in addition to encouraging current patients to take advantage of the non-therapy services available to them.

 Maintain an open, secure communication channel between and after sessions.